 Research is an integral part of the residency program, with each resident acting as principal investigator of a study beginning in PGY-1 of the program, and culminating in presentation in the third year and publication in PGY-4.
 Projects focus on evidence-based medicine as well as novel interventions and basic science and are mentored by departmental faculty and facilitated by the department research staff.
 Generous support for research projects in Ob/Gyn comes from the Charlotte-Mecklenburg Health Services Foundation, the Women's Cancer Research Foundation and the Wallace C. Nunley, Jr. Endowment for Women's Health.

 Department faculty participates in a number of multi-center sponsored clinical trials in the subspecialties of Gynecologic Oncology, Reproductive Endocrinology, Maternal-Fetal Medicine, and Urogynecology.

-The OB/GYN Research Laboratory is located at Sonya Hanko Wyatt Molecular Biology Laboratory, on the 2nd floor of Cannon Research Center.
-The research focus is mainly on Gynecologic Oncology, and in particular on genetic profiling of ovarian cancer under the direction of gynecological oncologists at Blumenthal Cancer Center.
+The OB/GYN Research Laboratory is located at Sonya Hanko Wyatt Molecular Biology Laboratory, on the second floor of Cannon Research Center.
+The research focus is mainly on Gynecologic Oncology, and in particular on genetic profiling of ovarian cancer under the direction of gynecological oncologists at Levine Cancer Institute.

 704-355-3886/7090 / Phone